chendo/geotag-alpha-site/_pages/docs/cameras.md

 Geotag Alpha aims to support all Sony cameras that support "Location Information Linkage" over Bluetooth.
 Please check [Sony's support page](https://support.d-imaging.sony.co.jp/www/cscs/pmm/products.php?area=gb&lang=en&mnt=3) to see if your camera supports this feature.

+Please report your device's compatibility from the "Send feedback" feature in the app!

 ### Supported cameras

 These cameras have been tested to work with Geotag Alpha and are expected to work.